LA Tech heads to C-USA Tournament in El Paso next week

 However, Louisiana Tech head coach Teresa Weatherspoon has done all three ... and more.

-Weatherspoon, entering her fifth year at her alma mater, is one of the marquee faces and names in the women's game, and rightly so.
+Weatherspoon, entering her sixth year at her alma mater, is one of the marquee faces and names in the women's game, and rightly so.

 From her prep days at West Sabine High School to her national championship run at Louisiana Tech to her all-star career in the WNBA, the four-time Hall of Famer has never settled for second best ... and her resume proves it.